Del Pilar-class offshore patrol vessel

-The Del Pilar-class are offshore patrol vessels currently in service with the Philippine Navy and previously in service with the US Coast Guard as Hamilton-class high endurance cutters.
-The Department of National Defense is currently in the process of upgrading the their systems and capabilities under a modernization project awarded to Hanwha Systems of South Korea.
+The Del Pilar-class are Frigates currently in service with the Philippine Navy and previously in service with the US Coast Guard as Hamilton-class high endurance cutters.
+The Department of National Defense is currently in the process of upgrading their systems and capabilities under a modernization project awarded to Hanwha Systems of South Korea.

 History

 Early in 2011, the Philippine Navy announced the acquisition of an ex-US Coast Guard Hamilton-class high-endurance cutter under the "Ocean-going Escort Vessel" project through the US Excess Defense Article programme.
 The ship acquired was the former USCGC Hamilton (WHEC-715), renamed BRP Gregorio del Pilar (PF-15) which was officially turned over to the Philippine Navy on 13 May 2011 at Alameda Point in California.
 It was retrofitted and modified in the US, replacing systems removed by the USCG.
 The ship's arrival ceremonies were on 23 August 2011 in Manila, and it was commissioned on 14 December 2011.

 A second Hamilton-class cutter, the USCGC Dallas (WHEC-716), was turned over to the Philippine Navy on 22 May 2012 with ceremonies held at the Federal Law Enforcement Training Center Pier Papa in North Charleston, South Carolina.
 The ship was named BRP Ramon Alcaraz (PF-16) in Philippine Navy service.
 Like its sister ship, it was retrofitted and modified in the US, replacing systems removed by the USCG.
 It was expected to arrive in the Philippines by February 2013.
 However, further training and unspecified upgrades on the ship pushed the arrival of the BRP Ramon Alcaraz to August 2013.
 The ship's arrival ceremony was held at Subic Harbor on August 6, 2013, led by President Aquino.
 It was commissioned on Nov.
 22, 2013.

 A third Hamilton-class cutter was turned over to the Philippine Navy after US President Barack Obama announced that another high endurance cutter will be transferred to the Philippines during his visit to the BRP Gregorio del Pilar on November 17, 2015.
 The White House subsequently confirmed that the USCGC Boutwell (WHEC-719) will be the ship that will be transferred to the Philippines.
-The ship was commissioned into service on July 21, 2016, and was renamed BRP Andres Bonifacio (FF-17) unlike her sister ships which was given PF (Patrol Frigate) designation upon commissioning.
-This was because BRP Andrés Bonifacio entered service after the Philippine Navy made changes to their Ship Classification.
+The ship was commissioned into service on July 21, 2016, and was renamed BRP Andres Bonifacio (FF-17).
+She was designated as Frigate (FF) upon commissioning, unlike her sister ships, which were designated Patrol Frigate (PF).
+This was because BRP Andrés Bonifacio entered service after the Philippine Navy made changes to their ship classification.